Every F1 Driver’s History at the Chinese Grand Prix

 🇨🇦 Lance STROLL

-Lance Stroll is yet to score a point at the Chinese Grand Prix, with a best finish of twelfth place in 2019.
-He has finished on two of his three outings in Shanghai – he failed to finish in 2017.
-Stroll has qualified in the top ten once at this circuit, in 2017 when he qualified tenth.
-He has been eliminated in Q1 in each of the last two Chinese Grands Prix and is yet to out-qualify a team-mate at the track.
-Stroll has gained four places from where he started in each of the last two Chinese Grands Prix.
+Lance Stroll is yet to score a point at the Chinese Grand Prix, with a best finish of 12th place in 2019.
+He has finished on three of his four outings in Shanghai – he failed to finish in 2017.
+Stroll has qualified in the top ten only once at this circuit, in 2017 when he qualified tenth.
+He was eliminated in Q1 in both 2018 and 2019 and reached Q2 at the 2024 Chinese Grand Prix.

 LANCE STROLL’S CHINESE GRAND PRIX HISTORY